Why Men Don't Like Shopping and (Most) Women Do

 If there is some validity to these generalizations — and if they are more than just the result of social conditioning — where could these different attitudes to shopping stem from?
 I have had a "pet theory" about this ever since writing a book called The Fall several years ago, which involved research into early human history and anthropology.

 In the same way, men's shopping habits may be related to their hunting heritage.
 This might explain why men appear to be more mono-focused, rather than browsers.
 In prehistoric terms, they have one thing in mind: kill an animal and go home.
 They don’t want to waste time browsing, and it’s not so necessary for them to examine their food acquisitions.
 They just look for animals, kill them, pick them up, and go straight home.
 Perhaps this rush to get home was based on the knowledge that if a hunter left an animal lying for too long, other animals or insects would start to eat it.
 Some dead animals would also have been heavy, and so difficult to carry around for long.
-Also, in hot and humid conditions, it wouldn't be long before meat would start to go bad.
+Also, in hot and humid conditions, it wouldn't be long before the meat would start to go bad.

-Of course, as with most "pet theories," I eventually realised that I’m not the only person who has thought of it.
+Of course, as with most "pet theories," I eventually realized that I’m not the only person who has thought of it.
 In 2009, anthropologists Kruger and Byker found very clear similarities between modern men and women's shopping habits and our hunter-gatherer past.
 They found that women "scored higher on skills and behaviors associated with gathering, even though the environment and the objects being gathered have changed with respect to our ancestral environment....Men scored higher on skills and behaviors associated with hunting."
 They found that women were more inclined to spend extended time browsing around shopping malls, while men more inclined to buy what they needed and then leave straight away.* Their findings supply empirical evidence for the connection I'm making in this article.

 Once you become aware of the reasons for a behavior, it becomes easier to control and overcome it.
-I’m not saying that we should stop shopping, but perhaps we should shop more sensibly, and bring our buying more in line with our needs than our desires.
+I’m not saying that we should stop shopping, but perhaps we should shop more sensibly and bring our buying more in line with our needs than our desires.

-But then again, I am a man, after all.
+But, then again, I am a man, after all.

 *Daniel Kruger and Dreyson Byker.
 2009.
 "Evolved Foraging Psychology Underlies Sex Differences in Shopping Experiences and Behaviors."
 Journal of Social, Evolutionary, and Cultural Psychology, vol. 3, no. 4, pp. 315-327.